Shahadate-Rezvy/Fish_Health_AHL/README.md

-# The clinical significance of blood biochemical parameters as a rapid diagnostic indicator of health status in salmonid aquaculture.
+# Modeling of blood biochemical parameters as a rapid diagnostic indicator of health status in salmonid aquaculture.
 ##  Author:
 Dr. Shahadate Rezvy